 2.6.
 Data collection in the Ticket Shop

 If you purchase tickets for trade fairs or other events in our Ticket Shops, we will process the data which you have provided upon purchase.
-Data collection, processing and storage are carried out by our service provider A. Sutter Fair Business GmbH, Pretzfelder Str.
-13, 90425 Nuremberg.
+Data collection, processing and storage are carried out by our service provider ADITUS GmbH, Straße der Nationen 5, 30539 Hannover.

-We will store your data for as long as is necessary to implement the contract.
-We may store much of your data at least until the contract is implemented and thereafter within the statutory limitation period of 3 years.
-We may, if necessary, store data up to the expiry of the maximum limitation periods for the purpose of asserting or defending against legal claims.
-If we are obliged to keep certain data, we have the right to store such data if necessary until the expiry of the custody periods mentioned in Section 257 of the German Commercial Code (Handelsgesetzbuch) and Section 147 of the German Tax Code (Abgabenordnung).
-The legal basis is Article 6 (1) (c) GDPR in conjunction with these laws.
-These periods last for up to 10 years.
+We are permitted to hold your data for as long as is necessary for the performance of a contract.
+We are allowed to store much of your data at least until a contract has been performed, and subsequently within the statutory limitation period of 3 years.
+We are allowed to hold data until the maximum limitation period expires in order to assert or defend legal claims, if necessary.
+If we are obliged to store certain data, we are authorized to hold this data until the end of the retention period laid down in Section 257 of the German Commercial Code and Section 147 of the German Tax Code.
+The legal basis is Article 6 para.
+1 (c) GDPR in conjunction with these laws.
+These retention periods can be up to 10 years.